Our history

 On My Own of Michigan is a nonprofit founded in 1997 by parents of young adults with developmental disabilities.
 These families were looking for, but could not find, independent living options for their children.

-In our 25 years of service to the metro Detroit community, we’ve helped individuals with autism, Down syndrome and other cognitive impairments achieve and maintain independence.
+In our 25+ years of service to the metro Detroit community, we’ve helped hundreds of individuals with autism, Down syndrome and other cognitive impairments achieve and maintain independence.

 Our vision

-Our vision is to be the first-choice community in metro Detroit for people with developmental disabilities.
+Our vision is to be the first-choice independent living community for people with developmental disabilities.

-Take a look at how we plan to achieve our vision.
+Take a look at how our vision was created and separately, how we plan to achieve our vision.

 Our mission